 Another interesting idea: there is a fixed number of heartbeats in a lifetime.
 Mouse or elephant, doesn't matter, you get one billion heartbeats.
 Cat or human, one billion.
 Could this number have any bearing on the perception of time?
 Is a cat experiencing time seven times quicker than me?
 I doubt it, to be honest, even though the cat does have fine reflexes and can move much faster than I can - if it were so, the mice (4 year lifespan) would never get caught, because the cat (12 year lifespan) experiences time three times slower; the mice would dodge easily.

 So what is it that decides the speed that we experience time passing?
-I heard someone say it was the speed of light that defines it, but try as I might I can't make sense of that (it was a prominent scientist on In Our Time, I think - I'll find out which edition and post a link here).
-One thing science says that I can almost grasp is that time is a relative phenomenon - if I travel quickly both the clock and my perception of time passing will slow down; the clock will only show this when it's compared with one that didn't move, it will have looked fine to me.
+I heard someone say it was the speed of light that defines it, but try as I might I can't make sense of that (it was a prominent scientist on In Our Time, I think - I'll find out which edition and post a link here)(can't find it, sorry).
+One thing science says that I can almost grasp is that time is a relative phenomenon - if I travel quickly both the clock and my perception of time passing will slow down; the clock will only show this when it's compared with one that didn't move, it will have looked fine to me all along.
 This doesn't say anything about why I perceive time to flow at the speed it does, though.
 Why does a day seem to take as long as it does?
 I find myself wondering if evolution played a part.

 I searched wikipedia for 'senses' and reached an excellent page that lists far more than the traditional five, yet doesn't include a sense of time - it links to a page that does, however; this explains that the sense of time is different to other senses because there is no clear input such as photons or sound waves.
-Evidently, our senses evolved to be very useful on a planet with this much light and colour, sensitive to sounds of the kind that surround us and tastes that sustain these bodies.
+Evidently, our other senses evolved to be very useful on a planet with this much light and colour, sensitive to sounds of the kind that surround us and tastes that sustain these bodies.
 What of time?
 Does a day feel as long as it does because we evolved on a planet with days this long?
 Would our sense of time be different if we had evolved on a planet that spins ten times faster, for instance?
 The question is this, really: do we perceive the passage of time exactly the same as the rest of the universe, or is it a local convenience?

 More to come.
 I'd love feedback on this, if you've got this far and are moved to get in touch.